Don't Call a Plumber! Learn How to Fix Frequent Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-You will need a few essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape, and an screwdriver.
+You’ll need some important tools, such as a plunger, adjustable wrench pipe wrench, Teflon tape, and the screwdriver.

 Is DIY plumbing safe?